 At the same time, Lara unveiled a detailed, data-driven map that shows the underserved areas where the increases in the percentage of non-FAIR plan policies are targeted.
-This includes areas where more Shanti Eagle is an insurance recovery partner in Farella Braun + Martel's San Francisco office.
-She can be reached at seagle@fbm.com.

-than 15% of all policies are currently FAIR-plan policies, and also takes into account low-income and comparatively high-cost premium areas.
+This includes areas where more than 15% of all policies are currently FAIR-plan policies, and also takes into account low-income and comparatively high-cost premium areas.
 Preliminary lists of "undermarketed" residential and commercial zip codes, as well as distressed counties, were also released.
 Distressed counties include Napa, Marin, Santa Cruz, Monterey, San Luis Obispo, and Ventura, as well as most of Northern California.